Bonneville cutthroat trout

-The Bonneville cutthroat trout (Oncorhynchus clarkii utah) is a subspecies of cutthroat trout native to tributaries of the Great Salt Lake and Sevier Lake.
+The Bonneville cutthroat trout, Oncorhynchus virginalis utah, (formerly, O. clarkii utah) is a subspecies of Rocky Mountain Cutthroat Trout native to tributaries of the Great Salt Lake and Sevier Lake.
 Most of the fish's current and historic range is in Utah, but they are also found in Idaho, Wyoming, and Nevada.
 This is one of 14 or so recognized subspecies of cutthroat trout native to the western United States.
+However, In 2023 the American Fisheries Society Common and Scientific Names of Fishes from the United States, Canada, and Mexico, 8th edition reclassified all Cutthroat Trout from one species (formerly, Oncorhynchus clarkii) into four distinct species: Coastal, Lahontan, Westslope, and Rocky Mountain Cutthroat Trout.
+The Bonneville Cutthroat retained their trinomial designation as a subspecies (utah), but as a subspecies of the Rocky Mountain Cutthroat Trout (Oncorhynchus virginalis).

 In 1997, the Bonneville cutthroat was designated the official state fish of Utah, replacing the rainbow trout.
 It was important to the Native Americans and the Mormon pioneers as a source of food.

 Natural history

-Bonneville cutthroats are descended from Cutthroat Trout that once inhabited the Late Pleistocene-aged Lake Bonneville of Utah, eastern Nevada, and southern Idaho.
+Bonneville cutthroats are descended from cutthroat trout that once inhabited the Late Pleistocene-aged Lake Bonneville of Utah, eastern Nevada, and southern Idaho.
 Since the desiccation of Lake Bonneville into the Great Salt Lake, which is too salty for any life other than brine shrimp, Bonneville cutthroats have been isolated in smaller populations such as the headwaters of mountain creeks, streams, rivers, reservoirs, and lakes of the Bonneville drainage basin.
 This isolation has resulted in much phenotypic variation among populations.

 Bonneville cutthroat trout are mainly piscivorous.
-Depending on which waters they've been introduced to, or to which they've naturally migrated, Bonneville cutthroats will consume chubs, gizzard shad, whitefish, Utah suckers, or any other small or fledgling fish.
-Including very small bass, very small walleye, and even other trout—such as the many fingerling rainbow trout which are state-stocked by the millions in Mountain West waters.
-The Bonneville cutthroat's secondary forage is insects, especially in high mountain lakes or streams where other fish may be scarce.
-Which makes the Bonneville cutthroat a complimentary catch for dry-fly anglers who are primarily targeting brown trout and brook trout in Utah's streams, creeks, and mountain rivers.
+Depending on which waters they've been introduced to, or to which they've naturally migrated, Bonneville cutthroats will consume chubs, gizzard shad, whitefish, Utah suckers, or any other small or fledgling fish, including very small bass, very small walleye, and even other trout, such as the many fingerling rainbow trout which are state-stocked by the millions in Mountain West waters.
+The Bonneville cutthroat's secondary forage is insects, especially in high mountain lakes or streams where other fish may be scarce, which makes the Bonneville cutthroat a complimentary catch for dry-fly anglers who are primarily targeting brown trout and brook trout in Utah's streams, creeks, and mountain rivers.